milanofthe/pathsim/docs/source/examples/fmcw_radar.rst

     from pathsim.blocks.rf import ChirpSource, ButterworthLowpassFilter

-Now lets define the system parameters starting with the chirp source, which is defined by the starting frequency, the bandwith and the ramp duration.
+Now lets define the system parameters starting with the :class:`.ChirpSource`, which is defined by the starting frequency, the bandwith and the ramp duration.

 .. code-block:: python